Aimkeys-Sir/my-weather/README.md

 ![rain](https://github.com/Aimkeys-Sir/my-weather/blob/main/rainy.png)

+## Development
+The apps frontend has been built using [React-Js](https://reactjs.org/).

 ## Api
 The app utilizes [weather api](https://www.weatherapi.com/docs/) to provides weather data.

 ## Licence
-MoringaSchool copyright (c) kelvin ngugi This app is a availed as a response to the Phase-3 project challenge of the Software Development Course at Moringa School.
+MoringaSchool copyright (c) kelvin ngugi This app is a availed as a response to the Phase-2 project challenge of the Software Development Course at Moringa School.
 Permission is hereby granted to any person who want to make a copy of the project to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.